 Each of the textbooks begins its treatment of the origins of the American Revolution with the French and Indian War.
-Some devote more attention to it than is warranted in a brief survey course, with the mass market textbooks by Pearson and HMH each giving it a full lesson.
-The standard McGraw Hill text grants it a few paragraphs, enough to establish the rivalry of colonial powers France and Great Britain both in North America and globally, and to set up the implications of Britain's victory for management of new territorial claims.
+Some devote more attention to it than is warranted in a brief survey course, with the mass-market textbooks by Pearson (United States History) and Houghton Mifflin Harcourt (American History) each giving it a full lesson.
+The standard McGraw Hill text (United States: History and Geography) grants it a few paragraphs, enough to establish the rivalry of colonial powers France and Great Britain both in North America and globally, and to set up the implications of Britain's victory for management of new territorial claims.

-These texts move directly to "The Stirrings of Rebellion" (HMH), "The Causes of the Revolution" (Pearson), and "Growing Discontent" (McGraw Hill), related to the standard list of inflammatory taxes imposed on the colonies.
+These texts move directly to "The Stirrings of Rebellion" (American History), "The Causes of the Revolution" (United States History), and "Growing Discontent" (United States: History and Geography), related to the standard list of inflammatory taxes imposed on the colonies.
 The Advanced Placement texts treat the issue of imperialism distinctly.
-McGraw Hill's AP text refers to the weakness and instability of George III and his ministers as chief causes for the "dramatic and ...disastrous redefinition of the colonial relationship" (90).
-The Bedford St. Martins text is far more sympathetic to the British Empire, going so far as to write the chapter - "The Problem of Empire, 1754-1776" - effectively from the British perspective.
-With the enormous war debt that the empire had incurred, the authors observe, "The British ministry could no longer let the colonies manage their own affairs...
-(143).
+McGraw Hill's AP text (The Unfinished Nation) refers to the weakness and instability of George III and his ministers as chief causes for the "dramatic and ...disastrous redefinition of the colonial relationship."
+The Bedford/St. Martin's text (America's History) is far more sympathetic to the British Empire, going so far as to write the chapter-"The Problem of Empire, 1754-1776"-effectively from the British perspective.
+With the enormous war debt that the empire had incurred, the authors observe,

+"The British ministry could no longer let the colonies manage their own affairs."
 This textbook's authors value the historian's pretense to objectivity over the civic educator's role to explain to young citizens their nation's origins and character.

-The Bedford St. Martins text also most fully embraces the trend in historical scholarship toward questions of identity.
-Thus, as its authors demonstrate how many Britons viewed Americans as unruly and undesirable, the text concludes, "the stage [was] set for a struggle between the conceptions of identity - and empire - held by British ministers, on the one hand, and many American colonists on the other" (142).
+America's History also most fully embraces the trend in historical scholarship toward questions of identity.
+Thus, as its authors demonstrate how many Britons viewed Americans as unruly and undesirable, the text concludes, "the stage [was] set for a struggle between the conceptions of identity-and empire-held by British ministers, on the one hand, and many American colonists on the other."
 This suggestion of the emergence of distinct and irreconcilable self-conceptions of Britons and British Americans is unique among the textbooks reviewed.
 But it points to a gap in all of their treatments of the causes of the Revolution.
 This is their omission of any recognition of the pervasive and profound influence of dissenting Protestantism in British America.
-All focus some attention on the legal and constitutional controversies between the colonies and the Empire, some point to "Enlightenment ideas" (without much defining them), to the emergence of popular protest movements like the Sons of Liberty," and to a growing critique of the practice of "virtual representation."
+All focus some attention on the legal and constitutional controversies between the colonies and the Empire; some point to "Enlightenment ideas" (without much defining them), to the emergence of popular protest movements like "the Sons of Liberty," and to a growing critique of the practice of "virtual representation."
 In this way, the texts all address the question of why the colonists were increasingly aligning against Great Britain.
-But none of the textbooks explains why British Americans were for liberty, so much so that they were willing to fight and die for it.
+But none of the textbooks explain why British Americans were for liberty, so much so that they were willing to fight and die for it.
 Liberty for Americans then (and arguably now) has a religious or spiritual dimension to it that merely legal or economic explanations miss.
-If the Bedford St. Martins text can be credited for pointing to the emergence of distinct identities between "one people" in Britain's North American colonies and their "British brethren," all of the texts overlook the substance of that identity.
+If America's History can be credited for pointing to the emergence of distinct identities between "one people" in Britain's North American colonies and their "British brethren," all of the texts overlook the substance of that identity.